awesomemotive/wp101plugin/readme.txt

 == Upgrade Notice ==

-= 2.054 =
+= 2.0.5 =
-* Bux fix to address issue when hiding the first video in the list.
+* Bug fix to address issue when hiding the first video in the list.

 = 2.0.4 =
 * Minor changes to improve the white-labeled experience.